HendricoYehezky/Pascalgonik-Diagram-Embedding-Circular-for-Visualizing-Boolean-Lattices/README.md

 Repository Contents
-1. Pascalgonic Adjacent-Layer Compactness Visualization

-This program generates an explanatory visualization illustrating the geometric relationship between adjacent layers of the Pascalgonic diagram.
+1. Pascalgonic Adjacent-Layer Compactness Visualization This program generates an explanatory visualization illustrating the geometric relationship between adjacent layers of the Pascalgonic diagram.
    The figure highlights:
    Angular directions of subsets
    Partition sector centers
    Layer structure R2
-	​

    Compactness relationships between adjacent layers

    This visualization is primarily intended for illustrative and explanatory purposes, particularly for use in academic articles discussing the Pascalgonic construction.
    Main features:

-Geometric explanation of layer compactness

-Visualization of angular partitioning
+   Geometric explanation of layer compactness Visualization of angular partitioning
    Illustration of subset directions

-Journal-quality figure generation

 2. Pascalgonic Diagram Venn Program

 This program generates the complete Pascalgonic diagram for Boolean lattices.

 The implementation constructs a circular embedding of the Boolean lattice Bp
-	​

 using:

 Polygonal layer representation